Command list

 Clone an existing remote or local application and use it as a starting point for new application development.

-qne application clone [OPTIONS] APPLICATION_NAME [NEW_APPLICATION_NAME] Arguments: APPLICATION_NAME Name of the application to clone [required] NEW_APPLICATION_NAME New name of the cloned application Options:
+APPLICATION_NAME Name of the application to clone [required]

 --remote Clone remote application